Purpose

 The

-clause lets you specify names for the index partitions.
+PARTITIONSclause lets you specify names for the index partitions.
 The number of partitions you specify must match the number of partitions in the base table.
-If you omit this clause, then the database creates the partitions with system-generated names of the formSYS_P
+If you omit this clause, then the database creates the partitions with system-generated names of the formSYS_Pn.

 -